MickMarch/Canadian_Homelessness_Analysis/README.md

 # Weather Impact on Crime Rates
-An analysis of Crime Rates in the Greater Toronto area with regard to the impact weather has on crime rates.
+An analysis of Crime Rates in the Greater Toronto Area with regard to the impact weather has on crime rates.

 # Project Question